 - Gastronomic zones with restaurant and terraces, cafes, verandas, pavilions and tasting areas, mostly located outdoors, where Shumi’s best can be appreciated at one’s pleasure;

-- Marani, where Shumi’s wines are made in Qvevri and age in oak barrels;
+- Marani, where Shumi’s wines are made in Qvevri vessels and aged in oak barrels;

-- Enoteca, a cellar vault holding Shumi’s best;
+- Enoteca, a cellar vault holding Shumi’s best wines;

-- Decorative Garden, with sculptures made by famous Georgian artists;
+- Decorative Garden, with sculptures made by Georgian artists;

 - Wine Shop, showcasing a wide assortment of different products including Company Shumi’s exclusives that have no analogues in the world, such as Genesis, Lazare, Zigu, Shobili, churchkhela Tsinandali, Zigu ice cream, and many others;